Project Management: 31 best techniques, practices, and tools

 Agile Project Management is a methodology for software development that emphasizes self-organization and cross-functionality in a team, as well as reaching customer satisfaction.

-Instead of implementing specific processes and tools, this technique places emphasis on interactions between individuals in a team.
+- Instead of implementing specific processes and tools, this technique emphasizes interactions between individuals in a team.

-Instead of compiling comprehensive documentation for the product, this technique places emphasis on creating a fully-working software.
+- Instead of compiling comprehensive documentation for the product, this technique emphasizes creating a fully-working software.

-Instead of focusing on contract negotiations, this technique places emphasis on utilizing client collaboration in order to facilitate the development procedure.
+- Instead of focusing on contract negotiations, this technique emphasizes utilizing client collaboration to facilitate the development procedure.

-Instead of following a strict project plan, this technique places emphasis on the best ways the team can respond to changes in the project.
+- Instead of following a strict project plan, this technique emphasizes the best ways the team can respond to changes in the project.

 - First, you divide projects into short sprints